ilhamwahabi/wasm-intro/slides.md

 First draft specifications were delivered

 ---
+layout: statement
+---

+# This is a ~~toy~~ serious project

+---
 layout: section
 ---

-# Browser Compatibility
+# Browser Compatibility?
-by 30 August 2021
+by August 30 2021

 ---